coder/docs/guides/tls-certificates/route53.md

 To make sure that your `clusterIssuer` can change your DNS settings, [create the required IAM role](https://cert-manager.io/docs/configuration/acme/dns01/route53/#set-up-an-iam-role)

+When you create the secret for cert-manager, referenced below as `route53-credentials` be sure it is in the cert-manager namespace since it's used by the cert-manager pod to perform DNS configuration changes.

 ## Step 4: Create the ACME Issuer